Aleqsd/zoho-upload-action/README.md

 ### 📦 Uploading multiple files

-Provide several files in a single step by separating the paths with newlines:
+Provide several files in a single step by separating the paths with newlines or commas:

 ```yaml
 - name: Upload multiple assets to Zoho